QualiSystems/devguide_source/_posts/2016-06-27-customizing-driver-commands.md

 ### Summary

-In this section we reviewed different ways in which we can customize the appearance and behavior commands and command parameters from the user's perspective.
-If you have feedback or additional suggestions for features and improvements be sure to post them on our idea box on the community website.
+In this section we reviewed different ways in which its possible tocustomize the appearance and behavior commands and command parameters from the user's perspective.
+If you have feedback or additional suggestions for features and improvements be sure to post them on our idea box.
 We're always looking for new ideas!